digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_CURRENCY_SWAP_VARIABLES_BEGIN
   :end-before: -- CREATE_CURRENCY_SWAP_VARIABLES_END

-In this example, the issuer pays the foreign currency leg.
+In this example, the holding owner receives the foreign currency leg.

 In order to calculate the interest rate payments, a notional is required in each currency.
 The quantity of the holding refers to the notional of the base currency.
 The notional of the foreign